Logotype for Winnebago Industries Inc

 Executive summary

-• Q1 FY25 revenue was $625.6M, down 18% year-over-year, due to soft retail demand, lower unit volumes, and less favorable product mix in RV segments, while the marine segment delivered sequential and year-over-year growth with Barletta and Chris-Craft gaining market share.
+• Q1 FY25 revenue was $625.6M, down 18% year-over-year due to soft retail demand, lower unit volumes, and less favorable product mix, resulting in a net loss of $5.2M and sharply lower profitability in RV segments, while the marine segment delivered sequential and year-over-year growth with Barletta and Chris-Craft gaining share.

-• Strategic leadership changes and operational improvements are underway, aiming for performance gains in the back half of calendar 2025.
+• Strategic leadership changes and operational adjustments are underway in RV businesses to drive future performance, with performance improvements anticipated in the back half of FY25.

 • $30M in share repurchases executed in Q1, reflecting confidence in long-term positioning.